 Duke Law in DC: Rethinking Federal Regulation

-This course is open to students participating in the Duke in DC integrated externship program (LAW 679: Duke Law in DC Externship).
-The Rethinking Federal Regulation course is a graded, 2-credit, weekly class that focuses on trends in regulatory philosophy, competing models for regulation, the nature of administrative rule making and enforcement of rules and regulations, and some of the sources of regulatory dysfunction.
-We will also examine the multiple, and at times conflicting, roles that federal agency lawyers play.
-Students will develop critical analysis skills that are necessary to evaluate federal regulatory law, and will produce a 30-page final research paper for the course.
+This course is open to students participating in the Duke in DC integrated externship program.
+The Rethinking Federal Regulation course is a graded 4-credit weekly class that focuses on trends in regulatory philosophy, competing models for regulation, the nature of administrative rulemaking and enforcement of rules and regulations, and some of the sources of regulatory dysfunction.
+Students will develop critical analysis skills that are necessary to evaluate federal regulatory law, and will produce a 30-page final paper for the course.
+This course is open to second and third year law students, by permission only.
+Instructor: Salzman

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.